blakehempel/top50/README.md

 ## Factor History

-Formal academic models have explained individual stock performance since the 1960s.
-In the research since, over 500 factors have been documented that explain individual stock outperformance, that can be organized into the following categories:

-Size, Value, Investment, Momentum, Expected Growth, Profitability / Quality, High Beta & Low Volatility
+Since the development of the first asset pricing model in 1961, the Capital Asset Pricing Model (CAPM), academic models have attempted to explain individual stock performance.

+The CAPM model suggested that higher volatility stocks should have a higher expected rate of return, otherwise a rational investor wouldn’t invest.
+With the benefit of hindsight, the model was wrong.
+In the 60 years since CAPMs introduction, academic evidence actually shows the **most volatile group of stocks dramatically underperforms** the rest of the market.

+From CAPM, academic research jumped forward with the Fama-French three-factor model (volatility, size and value), then to the Carhart four-factor model (which added momentum).
+The Zhang q-factor model was another leap forward  (volatility, size, investment, and profitability), which motivated Fama-French to develop a five-factor and six-factor models (which took the q-factor model and added value and momentum).

+### Factor Explosion

 ![Factor Explosion](man_AAB_factors_fig1.jpg)

-As published in top academic journals through to the end of December 2018.
-Reproduction of a chart of Harvey and Liu (2019).
+~ 450 models published in top academic journals through to the end of December 2018, via Harvey and Liu (2019).

+### Reoccuring Factors
+Throughout the decades of academic research, a few factor categories keep showing up to explain an individual stock performance.
+- Size
+- Value
+- Investment
+- Momentum
+- Expected Growth
+- Profitability / Quality
+- High Beta vs. Low Volatility

 ### Traditional Factors
 **Volatility:** While high beta historically was associated with higher absolute returns, the low volatility stocks have delivered higher risk-adjusted returns.
 Many investors, such as individuals, pension funds and mutual funds, are constrained in the leverage that they can take, and therefore must overweight riskier securities instead, creating a Low volatility anomaly.